How SaaS companies can automate AP: A complete guide

 Low pricing and fees

-Ramp offers a free plan that lets you manage spend, automate vendor payments, and speed up your month-end close.
+Ramp offers a free plan that lets you manage spend, improve vendor payment reliability, and speed up your month-end close.
 For organizations with more advanced needs, Ramp Plus costs $15 per user per month.
 Custom Enterprise plans are also available.

 AI agents for accounts payable

-Ramp is also introducing AI agents for AP—autonomous systems built into Ramp that go beyond workflow automation.
+Ramp has introduced AI agents for AP—autonomous systems built into Ramp that go beyond workflow automation.
 These agents understand invoice context and take action on behalf of your team.
 They code line items based on historical data, flag potential fraud, suggest the appropriate approver, and submit card payments when applicable.

 Ramp customers can enable or join the waitlist for AP Agents in the Early Access tab.
 Auto-coding and approval recommendations are only available to Ramp Plus customers.

-How three SaaS teams cut AP processing time in half
+How 3 SaaS teams cut AP processing time in half

 Before using Ramp Bill Pay, Advisor360° relied on clunky, disconnected systems for AP—Concur for bill pay and a separate ERP with poor integration.
 Invoice processing was fully manual, with each bill taking minutes to code, approve, and sync.
 The finance team had to navigate multiple platforms just to match vendor history, leading to bottlenecks, delayed approvals, and unnecessary headcount strain.